hmyuuu/kirin/docs/index.md

 1. The `NewFood` statement creates a new food object with a given type.
 2. The `Cook` statement makes that food for `x` portions into a servings object.
 3. The `Eat` statement means you eat a serving object.
 4. The `Nap` statement means you nap.
-Food mkes you sleepy!!
+Eating food makes you sleepy!!
 5. Doing some math to get a result.

 The food language is wrapped with a decorator `@food` to indicate that the function is written in the `food` language instead of normal Python. (think about how would you program GPU kernels in Python, or how would you use `jax.jit` and `numba.jit` decorators).